The upcoming PIAA football championships don't lack for storylines.

 Like Clairton, CB West was seeking a fourth consecutive PIAA title, having won the AAAA championships in 1997, 1998 and 1999.

-Also, Clairton has to be wary of Dunmore, traditionally a small
+Also, Clairton has to be wary of Dunmore, traditionally a small Class AA school that dropped to Class A this season with a strong PIAA playoff pedigree.
+The Bucks won the 1989

 In addition, one of Clairton's biggest challenges during its current 62-game winning streak was its 36-30 triumph over another District 2 team, Taylor Riverside, in the 2010 PAIA Class A championship game.